org-metaeffekt/metaeffekt-examples/keycloak-25.0.4/01-analyzed/COMPLIANCE.md

 ## Overview

 Below is an overview of both guidelines and which aspects have been implemented by the different solutions provided.
-As this is the first step in our enrichment process, it is to be expected that fields required are still missing or that the information contained within may not be complete.
+As *analyse* is the first step in our evaluation process, it is to be expected that various required fields are still missing or that the provided information may not be complete.

 Fields are treated as compliant if they exist in the document for every applicable component, the information contained within has not been verified as this is either not possible